 2. Human Interaction and Feedback

-Involving experts from ethics, psychology, and sociology in the training process can help refine the AI.
+Involving experts in ethics, psychology and sociology in the training process can help refine the AI.
 Human feedback can provide nuance and correct where the system falls short.

 3. Continuous Learning and Adaptation

 AI systems must be designed to learn from new information and adapt to changing norms and values.
-This requires an infrastructure that allows for ongoing updates and retraining.
+This requires an infrastructure that enables continuous updates and retraining.

 4. Transparency and Explainability

 It is crucial that AI decisions are transparent and explainable.
-This not only facilitates user trust but also enables developers to evaluate ethical considerations and adjust the system as needed.
+This not only facilitates user trust but also allows developers to evaluate ethical considerations and adjust the system where necessary.

-Training an AI based on legal codes and case law is a valuable step toward developing systems with an understanding of human norms and values.
-However, to create an AI that truly acts ethically in a way comparable to humans, a multidisciplinary approach is necessary.
-By combining legislation with cultural, social, and ethical insights, and integrating human expertise into the training process, we can develop AI systems that are not only intelligent but also wise and empathetic.
-Let’s see what the future may bring.
+Training an AI based on legal codes and case law is a valuable step toward developing systems that understand human norms and values.
+However, to create an AI that truly acts ethically in a manner comparable to humans, a multidisciplinary approach is required.
+By combining legislation with cultural, social and ethical insights, and by integrating human expertise into the training process, we can develop AI systems that are not only intelligent but also wise and empathetic.
+Let us consider what the future can bring

 Additional resources: